aounanthony/mediumUserPrediction/README.md

 ### collect_medium_accounts
-this function takes the user id to start with and the number of accounts to scrape and predict and returns and stores the data in JSON format.
+this function takes the user id to start with and the number of accounts to scrape and predict and returns and stores the data in JSON format. the scraped and predicted accounts are not part of the training dataset.
 Parameters:
 * user_id - string: the medium id of the account to start scraping from
 * number_to_collect - integer - optional: the number of accounts to return. default is 500.